mission and training philosophy

 Our faculty has a track record of securing external research grants from funders such as the National Science Foundation, Society for Human Resource Management Foundation, and the Graduate Management Admissions Council.

-Our faculty has won major awards from the Society for Industrial and Organizational Psychology (M. Scott Myers Award for Applied Research in the Workplace; SIOP Small Grants Award, Adverse Impact Reduction Research Initiative and Action Grant, Leslie W. Joyce and Paul W. Thayer Graduate Fellowship in I-O Psychology, and John C. Flanagan Award for Best Student Contribution at SIOP) and the Academy of Management (Sage Award for Scholarly Contributions to Gender and Diversity).
+Our faculty and students have won major awards from the Society for Industrial and Organizational Psychology (M. Scott Myers Award for Applied Research in the Workplace; Distinguished Professional Contributions Award; SIOP Small Grants Award, Adverse Impact Reduction Research Initiative and Action Grant, Leslie W. Joyce and Paul W. Thayer Graduate Fellowship in I-O Psychology, and John C. Flanagan Award for Best Student Contribution at SIOP) and the Academy of Management (Sage Award for Scholarly Contributions to Gender and Diversity).

-Our faculty has been elected to fellow status in the American Psychological Association, Association for Psychological Science, and the Society for Industrial and Organizational Psychology.
+Our faculty has been elected to fellow status in the American Psychological Association, Association for Psychological Science, Society for Industrial and Organizational Psychology, and Society of Consulting Psychology.

-Our faculty is currently or has been on the editorial boards of top I-O journals including the Journal of Applied Psychology, Journal of Business and Psychology, Personnel Psychology, Journal of Vocational Behavior, Emotion Review, and Academy of Management Journal.
+Our faculty is currently or has been on the editorial boards of top I-O journals including the Journal of Applied Psychology, Journal of Business and Psychology, Personnel Psychology, Journal of Vocational Behavior, Emotion Review, Academy of Management Journal, and Industrial /Organizational Psychology Journal: Perspectives on Science and Practice.

 Our alumni and faculty are actively involved as officers in professional organizations, such the Society for Industrial and Organizational Psychology and the Metropolitan New York Association for Applied Psychology.